9 questions Trump needs to answer at today's news conference

 9. "You and your attorney, Marc Kasowitz, said that Comey falsely testified under oath about his conversations with you.
 Will you testify under oath about your conversations with Mr Comey?"

 It's one thing to accuse someone else of lying.
 It's another to accuse them of lying under oath, which is what Trump and Kasowitz have done.
 Lying under oath means you could wind up in jail.
 Remember, too, that Trump and Comey are not playing by the same rules.
 Comey has testified under oath about his meetings and interactions with Trump.
-Trump has done done the same in regards those same meetings.
+Trump has not done the same in regards those same meetings.